 Learners are surrounded by technology.
 They are aware of various implications of technology.
-Hence there is a need to use this technology in a constructive manner because it assists in the following way.
+Hence there is a need to use this technology in a constructive manner because it assists in the following way:

-- 1. Social networking sites promote authentic, independent, autonomous and free learning; - 2.
-It is a fun for learners and motivates informal learning; - 3.
-They promote meaningful interaction between the teacher and the learners; - 4.
-Huge amount of information is available in the form of videos, audios, online data which the learners and teachers can make use of; - 5.
-They support informal learning; - 6.
-They help the learners to clarify their doubts if they do not attend the class; - 7.
-Learners can share notes and information related to the instruction; - 8.
-Information is shared in the group quickly; - 9.
-The learners who are shy can also participate in discussions and conversations; - 10.
-The learners who are hesitant to open their mouth in the class may become active on social networking sites; - 11.
-They develop good communication between teacher and learners; - 12.
-The teacher can respond to the questions of the learners; and - 13.
-The teacher can help the learners to post their resume for a job.
+- Social networking sites promote authentic, independent, autonomous and free learning; - It is fun for learners and motivates informal learning; - They promote meaningful interaction between the teacher and the learners; - Huge amount of information is available in the form of videos, audios, online data which the learners and teachers can make use of; - They support informal learning; - They help the learners to clarify their doubts if they do not attend the class; - Learners can share notes and information related to the instruction; - Information is shared in the group quickly; - The learners who are shy can also participate in discussions and conversations; - The learners who are hesitant to open their mouth in the class may become active on social networking sites; - They develop good communication between teacher and learners; - The teacher can respond to the questions of the learners online beyond the classroom forum; and - The teacher can help the learners to post their resume for a job.